guido57/APRS_T-TWR2_1/README.md

     }
   ```

-  in this way the DAC time function can correctly work.
+  in this way the DAC timer function can correctly work.
 See

   void IRAM_ATTR sample_dac_isr()